jonseymour/git-plugin/README.md

 =========
 Ordered most recent, to less recent:

+* changed from 'git-pm' to 'git-plugin' so that there is no confusion about what the objectives of this project are.
-* changed 'gpm' to 'git pm' on the assumption that 'git-pm' will be in the path and that 'General Purpose Mouse' has already nabbed 'gpm'
+* changed 'gpm' to 'git pm' on the assumption that 'git-plugin' will be in the path and that 'General Purpose Mouse' has already nabbed 'gpm'
 * changed terminology from 'package' to 'plugin' to help reduce consfusion about the objectives of the project

 AUTHOR